 Ginger: What about that notion of self-sufficiency you were talking about?
 Is it just individuals that are wanting to be self-sufficient or is it something we need to strive towards more as a nation?

-Barbara: Oh, I think we need to strive more as a nation and I think that this has been recognized not just in food, but for other things, whether it’s blankets, or whether it’s T-shits.
+Professor Emeritus Barbara: Oh, I think we need to strive more as a nation and I think that this has been recognised not just in food, but for other things, whether it’s blankets, or whether it’s T-shits.
 And those things can be made much more cheaply somewhere else and so, we get them from somewhere else.
 So, there has been a call for some time for more self-sufficiency in Australia in all sorts of areas, not just in food.
 We grow the food, but we probably need to do more of the processing and packaging and whatever.

 We’ve had this [13:00] policy, especially in seafood, where our most expensive seafood or the most valued seafood goes overseas because people there are willing to pay more for it than people here.
 And it would be good to see a greater use of Australian produce and reduce the dependency on imported products in many of the categories, in which there is now a high proportion of imported products.